fruitsamples/Metronome/ReadMe.txt

 PreferencesViewController.h
 PreferencesViewController.m
 Controls the Preferences View, which is loaded from PreferencesView.nib.
-It also installs the UINavigationBar that displays the application name and Done button.

-PreferencesView.h
-PreferencesView.m
-This view builds and displays the application preferences UI.
 In preferences, you can set the sound volume and time signature preferences.

 SoundEffect.h
 SoundEffect.m